-Keka is handy, but a little odd to work with.
-Launch Keka.
-If not already selected by default, choose the tab for “7z”.
+Now, in the main Keka window, select “7Z” option at the upper right, if not already selected.
 Fill in your chosen password.
-I usually also select “exclude Mac resource forks” (harmless and invisible to Mac users, but confusing for Windows users).
+I usually also select “Exclude Mac resource forks” (harmless and invisible to Mac users but confusing for Windows users).

-Put all of your files into a single folder, say “private files”.
-Drag that folder on top of the Keka window and it will change (like below).
-Just let go and your encrypted 7z file will be created (by default, it will be in the same location as the original folder).
-That’s it!
+Put all of your files into a single folder, say “my secret stuff.”
+Drag that folder on top of the Keka window and it will magically change like the figure below.

 c) Decrypting the 7z File

-The process at the receiving end is much simpler – the receiver usually just has to double-click the .7z file.
-They will need some sort of application installed to handle this, of course.
+The process at the receiving end is much simpler – the receiver usually just needs to double-click the .7z file.
+They will need a zip/compression application installed to handle this, of course.
 7-Zip and Keka are obvious choices, but there are others that will decrypt these files (even if they can’t create them in the first place) like Unarchiver for Mac or PeaZip for Windows.
 Obviously, the recipient will also need the password (Step 2).

 STEP 2: Sharing Your Zip File Password

 As always, the devil is in the details… you have your strong password and you’ve used it to encrypt your zip file.
 Now… how do you get this crazy password to the other guy?
 Believe it or not, this one step is where so many people fail miserably.
 Don’t send the password along with the file!
 (Don’t laugh… people do this.)
 In general, you need to share the password using a different mechanism than whatever you used to share the file.